 7. Use Rosemary for Flea Control

 If your house is not badly infested by fleas but yes if it’s irritating due to even a mild flea infestation, you can use the herb rosemary for controlling such flea problem in your home.
 You can use rosemary for flea control in several ways, as a powder, a rinse, or an oil.
 While dogs can be washed with rosemary water (made by boiling rosemary leaves in water), cats should not be given this treatment due to certain reactions in them.
 Rosemary oil can be poured (only a couple of drops) in your pet’s collar.
-However, because we are discussing flea control for overall house, here’s a recipe for rosemary powder that you can use anywhere in your home.
+However, because we are discussing flea control for the overall house, here’s a recipe for rosemary powder that you can use anywhere in your home.

 How to make rosemary herbal flea powder at home?